20 Things Your Skin Reveals About Your Health

 17. Nail Changes

 “Nails are a gateway to your health,” says Dr. Macdonald.
 If you develop discolouration, dark spots, changes in your nail shape or clubbing, these can be signs of internal issues below the surface from vitamin deficiencies to lupus to liver disease.
+Here’s what the colour of your nails reveals about your health.

 Frequent unexplained bruising or bruises that don’t heal could signal a bleeding disorder.
 But, your body also bruises more easily with age because the capillaries are closer to the surface as your skin thins.
 Medications like blood thinners can also contribute to bruises, but if you have large, unexplained bruising or new bruises after starting a medication, speak to a doctor.